vinit4d/DemoApp/README.md

 - It ensures separation of concerns and facilitates testing and reusability.

 ### Clean architecture Design Pattern
-- MVVM (Model-View-ViewModel) pattern is employed for structuring the UI and its interactions.
+- Clean architecture pattern is employed for structuring the UI and its interactions.
 - It promotes a clear separation between the presentation logic and the UI.

 ### Validations